 All human rights are universal, of equal importance, indivisible, interlinked and mutually reinforcing.
-They arise out of our fundamental human nature and are expressed by our feelings and thoughts.
+They arise out of our fundamental human nature and are expressed by our feelings and values.
 They grow and remain through knowledge, practice and kindness.
-They are needed to build lasting and prosperous, thriving and humane societies and to enable each and every one to lead a fulfilling life.
-They are universal values, human and legal values.
+They are needed to build lasting and prosperous, thriving and humane societies enabling each and every one to lead a fulfilling life.
+Human rights are universal values, human and legal values.

-They are supported and implemented by universal and fundamental methods such as education the culture of peace, prevention and precaution, peaceful settlements of disputes and non-violence.
+They are supported and implemented by universal and fundamental methods such as education, the culture of peace, prevention and precaution, peaceful settlements of disputes and if need be non-violence.
 These methods are fully needed for the full respect, the common enjoyment and the achievement of all human rights.